 Buzzard’s Bay, MA to Provincetown, MA

-Sarah Cahill, director of museum education and outreach at Mystic Seaport, is the coordinator for this leg of the voyage.
-Cahill is responsible for the leadership, strategic direction, and administration of the Museum’s education programs, including field trip, in-school programs and curriculum and for pre-K-12 students; professional development for teachers; skills-based classes in sailing, planetarium, maritime skills and crafts; summer camps; and digital education programs.
+Sarah Cahill, Mystic Seaport coordinator for this leg of the voyage.
+As the Director of Museum Education and Outreach at Mystic Seaport, Cahill is responsible for the leadership, strategic direction, and administration of the Museum’s education programs, including field trip, in-school programs and curriculum and for pre-K-12 students; professional development for teachers; skills-based classes in sailing, planetarium, maritime skills and crafts; summer camps; and digital education programs.
 Prior to coming to Mystic Seaport, Cahill was the executive director of the Rhode Island Afterschool Plus Alliance and before that the project director for Community Schools Rhode Island, United Way of Rhode Island.

 Ardrey Manning has been the Art teacher at St. Mary’s School for the Deaf for 30 years.
 Her love of sailing has given her the opportunity to race boats on both Lake Erie and Lake Ontario, help to found a junior racing program in her area, and receive the Sportsman of the Year Award in 1997 from her local sailing club.
 In 2001, after accepting an invitation to sail as a guest crew member on the U.S. Brig Niagara in Erie, PA., Manning fell in love with square-rigged ships and has been an active member of their volunteer crew ever since.
 She has sailed on all five Great Lakes aboard Niagara and participated in numerous port visits.
 In 2009 she received the Crew Member of the Year Award.
 She has also sailed aboard the German sail training vessel Roald Amundsen several times.
 Since 2009 Manning has been active with the Mystic Seaport PILOTS Program.
 For her 38th Voyage project, she will combine her love of teaching and sailing to create a multi-level game to teach about sailing vocabulary and about daily life aboard tall ships.